 4. MCT oil

 Medium-chain triglycerides are a special type of fatty acid that are very easy for your body to break down into fuel.
 MCTs can be found in either natural or synthetic forms.
 Coconut oil is one of my favorite sources of MCTs as they have the highest amount of all sources at 15 percent.
 Adding MCT oil to your diet is one of the quickest ways to reach and maintain a state of ketosis.
 Since MCTs are easily absorbed, they work to quickly boost energy and increase ketones in the body.
 Not only can MCTs help maintain ketosis during times of increased carb intake, but they can also improve brain health, enhance immunity, and keep blood sugar balanced.
 MCT oil can easily be added to your daily smoothie, tea, or coffee.

 Speaking of inflammation, curcumin, the compound found in turmeric, is one of the most powerful natural anti-inflammatories available.
 The ketogenic diet itself does wonders to down-regulate pro-inflammatory cytokines in the body and activate anti-inflammatory pathways such as the AMPK pathway, Nrf-2.
 I have thought that people with higher levels of inflammation can amplify the anti-inflammatory benefits of a clean ketogenic diet with turmeric.
 And with inflammation at the root of almost every modern-day health problem, cooling inflammation should be one of our No. 1 priorities.

 To seriously target inflammation, up to 10 grams per day is ideal.
 It's also important to find a supplement that also contains piperine, which increases the bioavailability of curcumin by 2,000 percent.

 6. Exogenous ketones

 Exogenous ketones are supplement ketones to fuel your body in addition to the endogenous ketones your body makes on its own during nutritional ketosis.
-In addition to MCT oil, they are one way to enhance the benefits the ketosis: lowered inflammation, more energy, better brain function and metabolism.
+In addition to MCT oil, they are one way to enhance the benefits of ketosis: lowered inflammation, more energy, better brain function and metabolism.